 In animal studies, eculizumab (Soliris), a drug similar to Ultomiris, caused congenital anomalies (commonly known as birth defects) when given to pregnant females.
 But keep in mind that animal studies don’t always predict what will happen in humans.

-If you’re pregnant or plan to become pregnant, talk with your doctor about the possible risks related to your condition.
+If you’re pregnant or planning to become pregnant, talk with your doctor about the possible risks related to your condition.
 Also talk with your doctor about the possible risks and benefits of Ultomiris treatment.

-It’s not known if Ultomiris is safe to take during pregnancy.
+It is unknown if Ultomiris is safe to take during pregnancy.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while receiving Ultomiris treatment.

 For more information about receiving Ultomiris during pregnancy, see the “Ultomiris and pregnancy” section above.